 The immune system can be significantly affected by lack of sleep and affect our health.
 When we sleep our bodies recharge and our immune system is strong, whereas when we don’t get the right amount of sleep, our immune systems can become weaker and unable to ward off disease and illness.
 This can be potentially dangerous to children as they are at much larger risk as their immune systems are constantly fighting off new bacteria.

 Now, Let us look at how much sleep is required and how it affects your children depending on their age

 A newborn baby will sleep approximately 10 to 18 hours a day (depending on the individual) in an irregular schedule with around 1 to 3 hours awake at one time alone.
 Sleep at this stage is dependent solely on physical instinct such as when they need to be fed, changed, and nurtured.

 At this stage, your baby’s sleep is lighter and more easily disrupted.
-Sleep is considered incredibly important for a newborn as it is thought to be necessary for the development of the brain.
 Furthermore, this is when a child learns face recognition and initially bonds with the mother, and forms the first social interaction where individual behaviors occur.
-If sleep is disrupted significantly at this stage it could affect a child’s association with the initial world and their social bonds later in life.

 Infants (4-11 months)

 At this stage, an infant will sleep at more regular times than a newborn and generally through the night for approximately 9-12 hours with a couple of 2-hour naps through the day.
 At this age, infants start to develop their social skills significantly and sleep can often be disrupted due to the brain being overly alert to these social situations.
 If an infant feels secure and attached to their parent then they generally have better sleeping patterns.
 This is important for the emotional development and could affect how someone sleeps and acts when they are older.